jasonbot/weblog/content/weblog/llms.md

 Not to mention that fact that _reading code is always harder than writing it_.
 We have let the computer do the easy part and asked it to inflict the hard part on us from minute one of the code existing.
 By letting the tool do the coding _we're adding cognitive load to a process that already worked fine as-is for many of us_.

+## Maintenance is Job None

+LLM-generated code can only be up to about two years old at this point (early March 2025).
+In my 2+ decades of software enginering, getting a product out _is_ important, but then there are years, if not decades, of follow-up fixes and explansion on that software.
+We have no idea how maintainable LLM-assisted codebases will be, and there are already examples of LLM-driven code growing beyond the scope of e.g. Claud'es ability to understand them and leaving the developers high and dry; unable to understand or extend the existing code.

+I've fixed Fortran that was older than myself at one point.
+Getting a new React app out is not the hard part, it's the toil of maintenance that happens over the course of years that is where most of what I would consider "software engineering" happens and it does not seem like that has been a focus or a strong point of LLM-driven development thus far.

 ## Every Prior Advancement in Developer Productivity Followed a Pattern Entirely Unlike this One

 I don't think an LLM is going to steal my job.
 Every change in technology that made devlopers more productive over the last 50 years has only increased the demand for software, and every productivity boost that was supposed to cut the number of people needed to make and run software has only grown the number of people involved.
 Examples: your startup probably has more Infra/DevOps engineers than a startup of the equivalent size had Sysadmins in the pre-cloud era.
 CRUD apps becoming easy to make with better tools led to a Cambrian Explosion of people writing CRUD apps.